-In May 2022, we opened RH San Francisco, The Gallery at the Historic Bethlehem Steel Building at the corner of Illinois & 20th Streets, San Francisco, CA in the second quarter of fiscal 2022.
+In May 2022, we opened RH San Francisco, The Gallery at the Historic Bethlehem Steel Building at the corner of Illinois & 20th Streets, San Francisco, California in the second quarter of fiscal 2022.
 Originally constructed in 1917 and designed in the Classical Revival style by preeminent San Francisco architect Frederick H. Meyer, we restored this landmark building with great respect for its original vision.
 The Historic Bethlehem Steel Building is listed on the National Register of Historic Places.

-We are planning to open RH Guesthouse at 55 Gansevoort Street in New York, NY in fiscal 2022.
+In September 2022, we opened RH Guesthouse at 55 Gansevoort Street in New York, New York.
 The 55 Gansevoort building is located in the Gansevoort Market Historic District which is listed on the National Register of Historic Places.
-Our restoration of this historic landmark building, which dates to 1887 and was designed by architect Joseph M. Dunn, is underway.
+Our restoration of this historic landmark building, which dates to 1887, was designed by architect Joseph M. Dunn

-We are developing RH England, The Gallery at the Historic Aynhoe Park.
-The earliest records indicate that a London mercer bought the manor of Aynhoe in 1545.
-The manor house at Aynhoe Park has been remodeled many times since it was built.
-We acquired Aynhoe Park in 2020 and intend to continue to redevelop, restore and breathe new life into this iconic historic site, which is considered to be a building of exceptional interest under the National Heritage List for England.
+We are developing RH England, The Gallery at the Historic Aynho Park.
+The earliest records indicate that a London mercer bought the manor of Aynho in 1545.
+The manor house at Aynho Park has been remodeled many times since it was built.
+We acquired Aynho Park in 2020 and intend to continue to redevelop, restore and breathe new life into this iconic historic site, which is considered to be a building of exceptional interest under the National Heritage List for England.